kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

 This entry will teach you to add a simple UI to the [file transfer app](./file_transfer.md), using [`kit`](../kit/kit.md)'s built-in UI template.

-This guide assumes a basic understanding of Kinode process building, some familiarity with [`kit`](../kit/kit.md), requests and responses, and some knowledge of rust syntax.
+This guide assumes a basic understanding of Kinode process building, some familiarity with [`kit`](../kit/kit.md), requests and responses, and some knowledge of Rust syntax.
 It's also strongly recommended that you read and understand the [file transfer app](./file_transfer.md) before continuing.

 ## Contents